telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 </pages>
 ````

-## Control Properties You Can Set From the web.config
+## Controlling Available Properties

-There are various control properties that you can set from the web.config for an application-wide effect.
-This includes [scripts CDN]({%slug scriptmanager/cdn-support/overview%}), [skins CDN]({%slug stylesheetmanager/cdn-support/overview%}), [render mode]({%slug controls/render-modes%}), [skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}), and so on.

- Such keys are added under the `<appSettings>` section in the web.config like shown in **Example 4**.
+You can also set various control properties from the `web.config` file for an application-wide effect.
+These include the [scripts CDN]({%slug scriptmanager/cdn-support/overview%}), [skins CDN]({%slug stylesheetmanager/cdn-support/overview%}), [render mode]({%slug controls/render-modes%}), [skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}), and so on.
+Such keys are added under the `<appSettings>` section of the `web.config`.

-**Example 4**: A site-wide setting added in the web.config.
+The following example demonstrates how to configure site-wide settings in the `web.config` file.

 ````XML
 <configuration>